mhinz/neovim-remote/README.md

     I often work with two windows next to each other.
 If one contains the terminal, I can use `nvr -l foo` to open the file in the other window.

-- **Open files always in the same nvim no matter which terminal you're in.**
+- **Open files always in the same nvim process no matter which terminal you're in.**

     If you just run `nvr -s`, a new nvim process will start and set its address to `/tmp/nvimsocket` automatically.

     Now, no matter in which terminal you are, `nvr file` will always work on that nvim process.
 That is akin to `emacsclient` from Emacs.

+- **Use nvr in plugins.**

+    Some plugins rely on the `--remote` family of options from Vim.
+Nvim had to remove those when they switched to outsource a lot of manual code to libuv.
+    These options are [planned to be added back](https://github.com/neovim/neovim/issues/1750), though.

+    In these cases nvr can be used as a drop-in replacement.
+E.g.
+    [vimtex](https://github.com/lervag/vimtex) can be configured to use nvr to jump to a certain file and line: [read](https://github.com/lervag/vimtex/blob/80b96c13fe9edc5261e9be104fe15cf3bdc3173d/doc/vimtex.txt#L1702-L1708).

 - **Use nvr as temporary editor.**